Protecting the land in dry times

 - The watering point should be located furthest from the shelter so that the main stock camp is not at the same location as the watering point.

 - For shy feeders, ideally the water point and feeders should be at opposite ends of the stock containment area or as far apart as possible.
-Bullies go for a drink at some time and give the shy feeders a go at feed.

 - Use of temporary fencing and an existing corner of a paddock will reduce costs.
 A permanent purpose built stock containment area is desirable.